-22 The Nordic region consists of these four countries plus Iceland.
+28 The Nordic region consists of these four countries plus Iceland.

-In the following, we focus on the Swedish approach to crisis resolution since it has received much attention during the current debate about resolving the ongoing crisis.
+In the following we focus on the Swedish approach to crisis resolution since it has received much attention during the current debate about resolving the ongoing crisis.
 The approach has been presented as a model to emulate by other countries.
 Most writers on the subject in the international press have fairly limited knowledge and sometimes misconceptions about the details of the model, however.
-In this section, we revisit the Swedish approach to the crisis in 1990-94 and discuss the consequences of specific aspects of the approach.
-We argue, "The devil is in the details."
+In this section we revisit the Swedish approach to the crisis in 1990-1994 and discuss the consequences of specific aspects of the approach.
+We argue that "the devil is in the details".
 In particular, we draw attention to issues of selection and valuation of assets transferred to a "bad bank" and to potential conflicts of interests caused by the creation and organization of the "bad bank."
-These issues must be considered in any attempt to resolve a banking crisis without allowing large-scale failures of banks.
+These are issues that must be considered in any attempt to resolve a banking crisis without allowing large scale failures of banks.

-5.1 The "Swedish model" in brief
+5.1 The "Swedish Model" in brief

-The Swedish crisis had its beginning in September 1990 when a number of finance companies could not refinance themselves because of falling prices on commercial real estate, in particular.
+The Swedish crisis had its beginning in September 1990 when a number of finance companies could not refinance themselves as a result of falling prices on commercial real estate, in particular.
 The commercial banks were the important creditors of the finance companies.
-As a result, the credit losses in the commercial banks increased rapidly during 1991 and 1992.
-The credit losses amounted to about 6 percent of the loan stock each of these years.
+As a result the credit losses in the commercial banks increased rapidly during 1991 and 1992.
+The credit losses amounted to about six percent of the loan stock each of these years.

-The crisis peaked during the fall of 1992 when the Swedish government and central bank were fighting pressures on the krona.
-They temporarily increased the marginal interest rate for overnight borrowing to 500 percent in September before allowing the krona to float in November 1992 (Oxelheim 1996).
-By that time, one regional savings bank, one medium-sized private commercial bank, and one large state-owned bank were insolvent.
+The crisis peaked during the fall of 1992 when the Swedish government and central bank were fighting pressures on the Krona and temporarily increased the marginal interest rate for overnight borrowing to 500 percent in September before allowing the Krona to float in November 1992.29 By that time, one regional savings bank, one medium sized private commercial bank and one large state-owned bank were insolvent.
 At the time, the Swedish market was dominated by five large commercial banks of which one was majority state-owned.

-The main ingredients of the Swedish model formulated during the fall of 1992 were:
+The main ingredients of the Swedish model formulated during the fall of 1992 were the following: